railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

    *Printing a budget*

-You could also use the menu :menuselection:`Financial Management --> Reporting --> Budgets` which gives you a choice of one or more :guilabel:`Budgetary Position` entries before clicking :guilabel:`Budget` and choosing a date range.
-This gives a budgetary analysis report for each of the positions.
+You could also use the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Budgets --> Budget Lines`.
+This gives a budgetary analysis report for each budget line.

 The Accounting Dashboard
 ------------------------

+You can open the `Accounting Dashboard` using the menu :menuselection:`Accounting --> Reporting --> Dashboard --> Accounting dashboard`.

 .. figure::  images/account_board.png
    :scale: 50